fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 copy-link-to-clipboard Copy URL to Clipboard

 If there’s one thing that’s true in warehousing, it’s that you need a strategy.
-You’ll find a number of different solutions available to you.
 The FIFO procedure is one way you can manage your warehouse.
 Learn more about this method and how to implement FIFO in your warehouse.

-FIFO stands for First In, First Out.
-It is as simple as it sounds.
-When using this method of warehouse management, the oldest stock of inventory is shipped out first.
-The newest inventory stays until the oldest is shipped out to stores or directly to consumers.
+In terms of warehouse management, FIFO stands for First In, First Out.
+Essentially, when a customer places an order, the oldest stock of that product is shipped out first.
+The newest inventory stays until the oldest is shipped out to stores or consumers.

 In the most simple terms, FIFO warehousing compares to the method you might use to keep your refrigerator at home organized.
 When you’re running low on milk, you likely buy a new gallon and place it behind the almost empty gallon.
-You wait until the old milk is gone before moving the new milk to the front and using it on your cereal or pouring it in your coffee.
+You wait until the old milk is gone before moving the new milk to the front.

 FIFO can be a cost-effective method to manage warehouse inventory.
-FIFO allows retailers and ecommerce businesses to get products to stores and customers quickly.
+It allows retailers and ecommerce businesses to get products to stores and customers quickly, while making sure they aren’t holding onto old inventory.

 How Do FIFO Procedures Compare to Other Warehousing Methods?

-A FIFO warehouse is often compared to FEFO and LIFO methods of warehousing.
-Learn more about these procedures and how they compare to FIFO.
+The FIFO method is often compared to FEFO and LIFO methods of warehousing.

 What is FEFO?

 FEFO stands for First Expiring, First Out.
-Like FIFO, it is as simple as it sounds.
-When using this method of warehouse management, the stock that expires first is shipped out first.
-The inventory that expires first is sent out to stores or directly to consumers first.
-FEFO might be the strategy for you if your products expire quickly.
+With this method, the inventory that expires first is sent out to stores or directly to consumers first.
+This might be the strategy for you if your products expire quickly.
 Many certified food grade warehouses rely on FEFO procedures to keep inventory fresh.

-Fast-moving consumer goods are good candidates for FEFO warehousing methods.
-Warehouses storing pharmaceutical products and medicines might take advantage of a FEFO procedure to quickly distribute inventory purchased.
+Fast-moving consumer goods are great candidates for FEFO warehousing methods.
+Warehouses storing pharmaceutical products and medicines might take advantage of this procedure to quickly distribute inventory.

 What is LIFO?